Skip to main content

 pip install notebook

-For better in-line plotting in the notebooks install the following packages:
+If you need pyvista plotting in-line in the notebooks install the following packages:

 pip install trame trame-vuetify trame-vtk pythreejs